Chota Char Dham | Char Dham Of Uttrakhand

 The temple is dedicated to lord shiva ‘Panch Kedar‘ and is one of the 12 Jyotirlingas of Lord Shiva.
 It is the northernmost Jyotirlinga and is close to the source of the holy river Mandakini.
 Kedar meaning powerful is another name of Lord Shiva the protector and the destroyer.

 According to Vayu Puran, Vishnu as Narayana came down to earth for the help of mankind.
 He landed at Badrinath, which was then the abode of Shiva.
 At Narayana’s request, Shiva accepted Kedar as his permanent abode.
 Kedarnath is also part of the Panch Kedar yatra.
 The temple was being constructed by Adi Shankaracharya who attained Samadhi in the shrine seen behind the Kedarnath temple.

 Badrinath is a shrine dedicated to Lord Vishnu also called Baikuntha Dham is located in the Chamoli district of Uttrakhand.

 Adi Shankaracharya is believed to have founded it when he immersed the Saligram idol of Lord Badri in the Alaknanda River and installed it in a cave near the Tap Kund or ‘Hot Springs’ just before the Badrinath temple.
 These hot springs are considered medicinal and it is customary to bathe before entering the Badrinath temple.

 Badrinath is one of four pilgrimage centers in four corners of India.
-Among them were Badrikashram (Badrinath Temple) in the North, Rameshwaram in South, Dwarkapuri in west and Jagannathpuri in the east.
+Among them were Badrikashram (Badrinath Temple) in the North, Rameshwaram in the South, Dwarkapuri in the west, and Jagannathpuri in the east.

 Despite the four sites of Yamunotri, Gangotri, Kedarnath, and Badrinath being very close to each other, it is impossible to make any direct roadway between them due to being situated on the high mountain region.